 If you feel like clutter makes you feel overwhelmed, anxious, or upset… it’s not in your mind.
 Studies prove that it has this impact on us.

 “Decluttering has a domino effect on better living.
-A clutter-free environment allows you to perform tasks of daily living more efficiently because everything you need is readily available and within reach,” she says, adding this leads to healthier habits.
+A clutter-free environment allows you to perform tasks of daily living more efficiently because everything you need is readily available and within reach,” Darcey Rojas says, adding that it leads to healthier habits.

 For example, if your dishes are clean and properly stored, you’re more likely to eat at home and enjoy cooking.
 On a deeper level, Rojas says, “A clutter-free space also contributes to your well-being because you will subconsciously feel like you are providing yourself with a higher level of self-care.“